 Financial Ratios Comparison

-The following table provides a comparative analysis of the most recent financial ratios for monday.com Ltd. (MNDY) and Asana, Inc. (ASAN).
+In this section, I present a comparative analysis of the most recent financial ratios for monday.com Ltd. (MNDY) and Asana, Inc. (ASAN).
+This table will help investors assess which company may be a more suitable addition to their portfolios.

 ROE3.14%-112.31%